Master of Divinity (School of Theology)

 ELECTIVES (16 units)

-- May be used to explore one or more areas of interest (see below)
+- May be used for am emphasis (see below)

 APPRENTICESHIP (0 or 4 units)

 At Fuller, an emphasis consists of a minimum of 4-5 courses grouped around a particular area of interest.
 By choosing an emphasis, students will be guided to courses in the three schools taught by faculty doing research on topics relevant to the emphasis area.